Cheap Thrills: 30+ Drop-in Play Spaces for NJ Kids That Cost $15 or Less

 Ages 6 months – 5 years

-A sweet space for little kids, Hudson's offers a lovely, custom-built open play space created to replicate a traditional downtown city square.
+A sweet space for little kids, Hudson's has a lovely, custom-built open play space created to replicate a traditional downtown city square.
 Each "building" has appropriate costumes, furniture, and toys.
-There is also a separate area for ages 2 and under, and a small cafe for caregivers with tea, coffee, and baked goods.
+There is also a separate area for ages 2 and under, and a small cafe with tea, coffee, and baked goods.

 Jumpin' Jax – Paramus

 $15 per two-hour session, 12 months and under FREE with paid adult ($2)

 This early-learning center and indoor playground combination facility has open play for toddlers on up to older children.
 Kids will have a blast with foam ball shooters, hand-pedaled cars, a rock-climbing wall, a LEGO area, and imaginary-play areas.

 Jump On In — Hasbrouck Heights

 $10 per jumper